Contact us to speak with a homicide defense attorney

 For example, if the defendant made a statement to police, certain constitutional guidelines must be obeyed.
 If Miranda warnings weren’t read after the defendant was taken into custody and subject to interrogation, filing a motion in court and arguing could result in that statement being kept out of evidence.
 The relief for a motion challenging an illegally obtained statement is suppression of that statement.
 If you confessed, suppression of that statement prevents the government from using it at trial.
 And if the government can’t use it at trial, it’s never used against you.
 That certainly strengthens your case.

 Another example is a challenge to an illegal search.
 Frequently after an an incident involving a homicide, the police go to the defendant’s house.
 They search his car.
 They search his home.
 And finally, they might search his computer, cell phone, and other digital media.
 In order for the government to search these materials, they must have a search warrant (or your consent).
 If documents supporting the search warrant were not drafted properly, that search warrant might not hold up in court.
 And finally, what’s the relief?
 Usually suppression of the illegally obtained evidence.
-Again, that evidence certainly cannot be used at trial.

 How do we defend my case?